-SUMMER SESSIONS AND CONTINUING EDUCATION
+CONTINUING EDUCATION

 LMU Extension offers certificates, courses, programs, institutes, lectures, and conferences which provide a variety of educational experiences to members of the community.
 Credit and non credit course offerings include art, dance, travel, fitness, and language instruction.
-The University runs two six week summer sessions and offers a variety of courses in the principal areas of academic and professional subjects.
-For a Continuing Education or Summer School Bulletin, please call (310) 338-2757.
+The University offers a variety of courses in the principal areas of academic and professional subjects.
+For a Continuing Education Bulletin, please call (310) 338-2757.